DevSecOpsDocs/nuclearpond/README.md

   - Stores findings
 - Glue Database and Table
   - Allows you to query the findings in S3
+  - Partitioned by the hour
+  - Partition projection
 - IAM Role for Lambda Function